ragnaros1337/laravel9vue3/docs/eloquent-relationships.md

     }

 <a name="filtering-queries-via-intermediate-table-columns"></a>
-### Фильтрация запросов по столбцам сводной таблицы
+### Filtering Queries Via Intermediate Table Columns

-Вы также можете отфильтровать результаты, возвращаемые запросами отношения `belongsToMany`, используя методы `wherePivot`, `wherePivotIn`, `wherePivotNotIn`, `wherePivotBetween`, `wherePivotNotBetween`, `wherePivotNull` и `wherePivotNotNull` при определении отношения:
+You can also filter the results returned by `belongsToMany` relationship queries using the `wherePivot`, `wherePivotIn`, `wherePivotNotIn`, `wherePivotBetween`, `wherePivotNotBetween`, `wherePivotNull`, and `wherePivotNotNull` methods when defining the relationship:

     return $this->belongsToMany(Role::class)
                     ->wherePivot('approved', 1);